 To Apply to the ELMS Project

-- Write an essay of goals: two to three pages, double spaced, of a well organized essay outlining your professional goals and how the add-on licensure will support these goals.
+- (ESL Add-On Licensure Participants Only) - Write an essay of goals: two to three pages, double spaced, of a well-organized essay outlining your professional goals and how the add-on licensure will support these goals.
 Send your essay to firstname.lastname@example.org.

 For additional information or questions, please contact us at email@example.com.